zarf-dev/zarf/docs/components.md

 In addition to those that are always installed, Zarf's optional components provide additional functionality and can be enabled as & when you need them.

-These optional components are listed below along with the "magic strings" you can pass to `zarf init --components` to pull them in:
+These optional components are listed below along with the "magic strings" you pass to `zarf init --components` to pull them in:

 |--components       |Description|
 |---                |---|